 2. Dog Pond Hampstead Heath, London

-Hampstead Heath is a doggy haven in the heart of London – and with its own dedicated dog pond for pooches to frolic in, it’s the perfect place for city hounds to chill out this summer.
+Hampstead Heath is a doggy heaven in the heart of London – and with its own dedicated dog pond for pooches to frolic in, it’s the perfect place for city hounds to chill out this summer.
 Head to the pond after a run around the acres of woodland and heathland – there are also plenty of dog friendly pubs and cafes in Hampstead.

 3. Wells-Next-The-Sea beach, Norfolk